Wills Power of Attorney Legal Advice How it Works Pricing

 In some cases employers will also grant compassionate leave to allow you to deal with the death of non-immediate relatives and friends.

-Employers must provide compassionate leave in those circumstances.
-They may also use discretion to decide if they would like to extend their policies to cover the death of other loved ones, or even grant workers additional time off.
-For example, in some cases where an employee has suffered the death of a child, they may allow the worker to take weeks or months off work to process the loss.
+Employers must provide compassionate leave if the death is within the employee's immediate family.
+They may also use discretion to decide if they would like to extend their policies to cover the death of other loved ones or friends, or even grant workers additional time off.

 How do you qualify for compassionate leave?

-Employees who have had a loss of someone in their immediate family are entitled to compassionate leave.
+Full or part time employees are entitled to compassionate leave if they suffer the loss of someone in their immediate family, relationship circle or household dies.
 The Fair Work Act defines an immediate family member (birth and adoptive) as:

 • Current or former spouse;